Estadio Monumental Virgen de Chapi: History

 On February 2, 1985, Pope John Paul II visited the city of Arequipa in which the coronation of the Virgin of Chapi took place on a field.
 The field would eventually become the site of the monumental stadium the University of San Agustín would build.
 Early efforts to gather funds were largely organized by the university, which organized several fund-raisers by giving volunteering students lottery tickets to sell throughout the city.
 The prizes consisted of apartments near the new stadium.
 The rector of university Juan Manuel Guillén said that 70% of the stadium was financed through this lottery fund-raiser.
 Former president Alberto Fujimori promised to donate $2.5 million for the construction of the stadium; however the project only received S./ 2.5 million from the former president which he received severe criticism for.

 The stadium was first opened on November 11, 1993.
 The first game to be played was an inter-schools championship final between Ingeniería Geofísica and Mecánica Eléctrica; Ingeniería Geofísica won 1–0.
 On July 30, 1995, the first professional football match was played in which local FBC Melgar faced Alianza Lima; the match ended in a 1–1 draw.
 In 1997, the stadium hosted the XIII Bolivarian Games.

-Nevertheless, the most important match ever to be hosted by the Virgen de Chapi stadium was the second leg of the 2003 Copa Sudamericana Finals between local Cienciano of Cusco and Argentinian River Plate.
-Cienciano's home ground in Cusco did not meet the stadium requirements for CONMEBOL competition finals and thus played in Arequipa's 60,000-seat stadium.
-The turnout for the match was unprecedented and Cienciano defeated River Plate 1–0 (after a 3–3 draw in Buenos Aires) to lift Peru's first international club trophy.
+The second leg of the 2003 Copa Sudamericana Finals between local Cienciano of Cusco and Argentinian River Plate was hosted at the Virgen de Chapi as Cienciano's home ground did not meet the CONMEBOL stadium requirements. and Cienciano defeated River Plate 1–0 (after a 3–3 draw in Buenos Aires) to lift Peru's first international club trophy.
 In addition to the Sudamericana final, Cienciano continued to play in Arequipa for international matches until their own Estadio Garcilaso de la Vega was renovated.

 The stadium was selected to be a venue for the 2004 Copa América.
 Arequipa hosted the first four group matches of Group C involving the national football teams of Costa Rica, Brazil, Paraguay, and Chile.

 The stadium was going to be one of the five venues for the 2019 FIFA U-17 World Cup.